 Stacey tells her story with astonishing ease and lightness, but her tone turns keenly appreciative when she talks about her tribe.
 Calling them the “soldiers to her fight,” Stacey thanks her family for their immense support and credits them for her continuous positivity.
 Her mother, an ovarian cancer survivor, modeled strength during treatment in 2014 and Stacey notes that her mother’s example proved inspirational during her own treatment.
 While her mother struggled to see Stacey actually receive chemo, she made sure Stacey had meals, home support and more.
 Stacey’s father, Jack, was equally as notorious as Mildred around Dana Farber.
 Dubbed Stacey’s shadow, he drove her to every treatment and sat with her during every infusion.
 Her two sisters were there to cheer her up, motivate her and support her in all the ways only sisters know how.
 Lastly, but no less important were her three four-legged friends- Foster, Winston and Ashford.
 They provided her comfort during treatment and the days since.

 Given the current COVID-19 crisis, Stacey’s normal routine is on hold, but her support system still remains strong.
 As always, her dogs are her life line of love.
 She does get to see her parents as they live close by and everyone can sit outside.
-Yet she still has reminders of her cancer, of course.
-Chiefly, the regrowth of her hair proved another painful challenge, as it grew back grey.
-While her tone turns sad during the description, it quickly rebounds to upbeat when she talks about dying her hair back to blonde once society re-opens.
+Yet she still has reminders of cancer, chiefly, the regrowth of her hair has come in a variety of colors, and so, she is excited for a hair makeover when things open back up.
 It’s no surprise that when asked how she feels about her cancer journey, Stacey remains positive in her response: “You learn to appreciate more, accept the new normal, and not let the little things get in the way.
 You design your life more colorful and view it as a true blessing.
 What a journey it’s been, but worth the ride.”